The London Borough of Hillingdon Council manages multiple CCTV cameras in town centres, parks, car parks and housing estates.

 The system harnesses the wireless transmission (4G/3G/Wi-Fi), local recording (up to 4TB) and 360° PTZ field of vision of the WCCTV Speed Dome range to provide a complete situational overview.
 Simultaneously, the NPR camera delivers crystal-clear images of number plates in all weather and lighting conditions.

-The London Borough of Hillingdon Council has made several prosections regarding antisocial behaviour and flytipping due to evidence captured by the WCCTV 4G IR Speed Dome + ANPR.
+The London Borough of Hillingdon Council has made several prosecutions regarding antisocial behaviour and fly-tipping due to evidence captured by the WCCTV 4G IR Speed Dome + ANPR.

 The cameras' redeployable nature allows them to be relocated as applications change and new surveillance requirements emerge.

 Please fill out the form below to start your download.